THE ULTIMATE BIRTHSTONE GUIDES

 The occurrence of pale yellow citrines in nature is quite rare.
 Most citrine gemstones available today are produced by heat-treating other types of quartz to achieve the desired yellow hues.
 Amethyst, the most common quartz variety subjected to this treatment, acquires its popular yellow-gold color through a process that was discovered in the mid-18th century, making it a cost-effective option.

-The History and Symbolism of Citrines
+The Rich History and Deep Symbolism of Citrine

 The history of the citrine gemstone begins when it was first discovered several hundred years BCE in Ancient Greece, where the Greeks used it as decorative pieces.
 Today, Brazil is the largest producer of citrine gemstones, but it can also be sourced from Spain, France, the United States, Russia, Madagascar, and Bolivia.
 Each of these sources produces a different shade and hue of citrine.